atgu/ukbb_pan_ancestry/website/docs/hail-format.md

     }>
 ```

+All meta-analysis tables have results provided in an array, which includes the all-available-population meta-analysis in the 0th element `meta_mt.meta_analysis[0]` and leave-one-out meta-analyses in the remainder of the array.

+As for the per-population summary statistics, additional arguments can be used to adjust the format of the p-values.
+Enabling `exponentiate_p` will produce absolute-scale p-values, while `legacy_exp_p_values` will produce legacy p-values that are in the format `ln p`.

 ### Combining the datasets
 We also provide a function to annotate the overall sumstats MatrixTable with the largest meta-analysis for that phenotype.
+Specification of `h2_filter` will determine if the annotated meta analysis is for all included phenotypes or for just those passing QC.
 ```
 mt = load_final_sumstats_mt()
-mt = annotate_mt_with_largest_meta_analysis(mt)
+mt = annotate_mt_with_largest_meta_analysis(mt, h2_filter='none')
 ```
 If your analysis requires the simultaneous analysis of summary statistics from multiple populations (and not the meta-analysis), you can load the data with a similar structure to the meta-analysis MatrixTable (one column per phenotype, with population information packed into an array of entries and columns) using `load_final_sumstats_mt(separate_columns_by_pop=False)`.